aaronbloomfield/pdr/labs/lab11/index.md

 student@cassiopeia:~/labs/lab11$
 ```

 The time we are looking at is the "user" time; this is how long it took to run the user's program.
 The "sys" line is how much time the system was doing things during the program execution, such as I/O.  The "real" time is the "wall time" -- meaning if you had a stop watch, it would report the "real" time.
 The "real" time includes many other things, such as other tasks you are doing on the computer -- if you have an animation running in a web browser, for example, it will increase the "real" time, as the system is spending some effort rendering those animations.
 We'll only use the "user" time for this lab.
-Note that you should **NOT** print out every path -- you can print out some, as described above.
-But printing out every path will cause the computer to spend a lot of time on I/O, which will increase all of the times.

 ### Sample output ###

 For this lab, we will keep the size of the 2-D world fixed at (20,20).
 These are the first two command line parameters.
 We'll also create a world of 20 cities (chosen from the 40 names in middleearth.cpp) -- this is the third command line parameter.

 If the random seed (the fourth parameter) is 14, then the path lengths and paths for the various itinerary lengths are listed below.
 Because we are explicitly setting the random seed, it should produce the exact same results each time -- and thus your code should also produce the same results.

 **Important note:** The method for determining the random seed is different on different systems.
 So using a random seed of 14 (which is what we used), you may get different results on different systems.
-We provide the Virtual Box results here, and other 32-bit and 64-bit Linux installations *should* be similar.
+We provide the VirtualBox results here, and other Linux installations *should* be similar.
 But your results may differ!
-In particular, if you have a different flavor of Linux installed, use a Mac, etc.  The machines in Olsson 001 have the same results as shown below.
-Also note that the direction of your path can be reversed -- it's the same distance (and thus still the shortest path), even if the path order is reversed.
-You should use the output of your `printTable()` over what is listed below.
+In particular, if you have a different flavor of Linux installed, use a Mac, etc.  You should use the output of your `printTable()` over what is listed below.

 The Linux results for a random seed of 14, world size of 20x20 with 20 cities, and various path lengths: